TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- When target is â€œmaximize marker,â€ we use:
+- When target is “maximize marker,” we use:
   * if (valid) low = mid + 1
 - Think monotonic: if mid works, everything smaller also works.
 - Use long for sums to avoid overflow.